devops329/devops/instruction/deliverable9Logging/deliverable9Logging.md

 In order to demonstrate your mastery of the concepts for this deliverable, complete the following.

 1. Modify your fork of the `jwt-pizza-service` to generate the required logs and store them in your Grafana Cloud account.
-1. Create a log visualization on your Grafana Cloud `Pizza Dashboard` to display all of the required log fields.
+1. Create a log visualization on your Grafana Cloud `Pizza Dashboard` to display all the required log fields.
 1. Export a copy of your dashboard and save it to your fork of the `jwt-pizza-service` repository in a directory named `grafana`.
    1. On the Grafana Cloud console, navigate to your dashboard.
    1. Press the `Share` button.